-Moquiniella rubra was previously known as Loranthus elegans and is commonly known as lighted candles mistletoe or in Afrikaans as vuurhoutjies (matchsticks) or vuurhoutjievoëlent (matchstick birdlime).
+The plant was previously known as Loranthus elegans and is commonly known as lighted candles mistletoe or in Afrikaans as vuurhoutjies (matchsticks) or vuurhoutjievoëlent (matchstick birdlime).

 The plant grows on branches of several tree species, in picture invading much of the crown of a Vachellia karroo tree near Oudtshoorn.
 Along the west coast of South Africa M. rubra is often seen on Searsia undulata shrubs.

 The species distribution is widespread in the Western Cape, the western parts of the Eastern Cape and coastal in the Northern Cape through Namaqualand and the Richtersveld.
 It also grows in Namibia.
 The photo was taken near Oudtshoorn.